Top 5 Common Tax Filing Mistakes and How to Avoid Them

 B. Combining personal and business expenses

 Putting together your business and personal expenses isn't a great idea.
-This can lead to inaccurate tax deductions, raising alerts for the tax authorities.
-This can ultimately lead to penalties.
-Not only this, but mixing them might pierce your corporate veil, meaning that the court can disregard the separate identity of your business, holding you liable for legal issues, business debts, and other corporate actions.
+This can lead to inaccurate tax deductions, raising alerts from the taxing authorities.
+This action ultimately leads to penalties.
+Not only this, but comingling personal and business expenses pierces your corporate veil, meaning that the court can disregard the separate identity of your business, holding you liable for legal issues, business debts, and other corporate actions.

-Therefore, it is best to have separate credit cards and bank accounts for all these expenses to ensure easy tracking and clean records.
+Therefore, it is best to have separate business credit accounts and checking accounts for all Company expenses to ensure easy tracking and accurate records.

 How to prevent it?